FeedTheChunk/Minecraft-Fast-Craft/README.md

 # Minecraft Fast Craft
  AHK Script for fast crafting
+ By: FeedTheChunk

 MC Script to craft nuggets to ingots, ingots into blocks, etc.
 Tested ONLY on a 1920 x 1080p Monitor.
+This should work regardless of monitor resolution or the number of monitors.

 Inspired by TangoTek of Hermitcaft fame.
 He wrote a short script to craft gold nuggets into ingots.
 I thought it great idea and decided to make my own.
 He